avstack/gst-meet/README.md

 ## Feature flags

-By default, the system native TLS library is used.
+By default, the `rustls` TLS library is used with the system's native root certificates.
 This can be turned off by passing `--no-default-features` to Cargo, and one of the following features can be enabled:

 ```
+tls-rustls-native-roots  use rustls for TLS with the system's native root certificates (the default)
+tls-rustls-webpki-roots  use rustls for TLS and bundle webpki's root certificates
-tls-native            (the default) link to the system native TLS library
+tls-native               link to the system native TLS library
 tls-native-vendored      automatically build a copy of OpenSSL and statically link to it
-tls-rustls            use rustls for TLS (note that rustls may not accept some server certificates)
 ```

+Building with the `tls-insecure` feature adds a `--tls-insecure` command line flag which disables certificate verification.
+Use this with extreme caution.

-These options only affect the TLS library used for the WebSocket connections (to the XMPP server and to the JVB).
-Gstreamer uses its own choice of TLS library for its elements, including DTLS-SRTP (the media streams).
+The `tls-*` flags only affect the TLS library used for the WebSocket connections (to the XMPP server and to the JVB).
+Gstreamer uses its own choice of TLS library for its elements.
+DTLS-SRTP (the media streams) is handled via GStreamer and uses automatically-generated ephemeral certificates which are authenticated over the XMPP signalling channel.

+Building with the `log-rtp` feture adds a `--log-rtp` command line flag which logs information about every RTP and RTCP packet at the `DEBUG` level.

 ## Debugging